 The net costs (by function) are normally covered by general revenue (property taxes, state sources and federal sources, interest income, etc.).
-The School District does not allocate indirect costs.
+The School District does not allocate indirect costs with the exception of the ASD Center Program.
+This decision is evaluated annually.
 In creating the district-wide financial statements the School District has eliminated interfund transactions.